tozny/js-account-sdk/doc/classes/Client.md

 Registers an identity with the specified realm using the specified parameters,returning the created identity and error (if any).

 Note that the `identity` input takes snake_case values.

+registerIdentity() is intended for internal use.
+The JS SDK (@toznysecure/sdk/node) should be used instead to register Identities.

+Note that no notes are written in this method, so the broker Identity is unable to perform password recovery for Identities registered with this method.
+The Identity will be unable to login to the Realm as a result.

 **`example`**
 ```js